MoonlightCapital/MoonlightBot-docs/role-management-commands/selfrole.md

 # selfrole

-This command allows you to assign or remove a role from yourself.
+This command allows you to assign or remove a role from yourself, or view all existing self assignable roles.

 {% hint style="warning" %}
 The server admins need to make a role self-assignable before you can use it.